 Cloudwards.net may earn a small commission from some purchases made through our site.
 However, any earnings do not affect how we review services.
 Learn more about our editorial integrity and research process.

-Maybe the biggest name in antivirus and protection software, Norton Security gets a lot right, though for some reason just has to install an annoying toolbar and browser extension.
-Check out our full Norton Security review to know more about its pros and cons.
+Maybe the biggest name in antivirus and protection software, Norton 360 (formerly Norton Security) gets a lot right, though for some reason just has to install an annoying toolbar and browser extension.
+Check out our full Norton 360 review to know more about its pros and cons.

 Sapphire Fox